 - Double vision

-You may also require frequent changes to your eyeglass or contact lens prescription.
+The formation of a cataract happens gradually, usually over the course of several years.
+You may require frequent changes to your eyeglass or contact lens prescription.
 The symptoms may be improved with new eyeglasses or using anti-glare sunglasses.
-But if not, surgery is the only effective treatment.
+When the cataract gets to the point when it disrupts your life, you should consider surgery.
+Surgery really is the only effective treatment to correct it.

 The surgery for cataracts involves removing the cloudy lens and replacing it with an artificial lens.
 There are two surgical options available.
 The first is using a traditional approach with an incision and scalpel.
 The second uses a laser to make the incision.
 In both cases, surgeries are performed by a skilled doctor with years of training.
 The major difference involves the tools your doctor uses.
 Both are great options and one surgery isn’t better than the other.
 Which approach you choose will be up to you and your surgeon.
 A typical procedure only takes about 15 minutes.
 It’s an outpatient procedure meaning you go home the same day with all the necessary instructions to ensure it heals properly.